-184. Emiliana is a native and citizen of Honduras.
+- 191. Emiliana is a native and citizen of Honduras.
 She is a transgender woman.
 She was threatened with violence and death by transnational drug dealers and gang members in Honduras.
 She was raped on multiple occasions by police officers.
 In May 2017, she was kidnapped and held for three days, and eventually thrown out of a moving car.
 In April 2018, she was abducted by four drug dealers, beaten for over six hours, pistol whipped, thrown out of a moving truck, and ordered to sell drugs.
-She was refused medical attention because she is transgender.

-- 185. Emiliana fled Honduras on June 5, 2018 and embarked on the arduous journey through Mexico, where she was again repeatedly raped and threatened with death.
+She was refused medical attention because she is transgender. - 192.
+Emiliana fled Honduras on June 5, 2018 and embarked on the arduous journey through Mexico, where she was again repeatedly raped and threatened with death.
 She eventually reached Tijuana in September 2018.
 Emiliana intended to seek access to the asylum process in the United States, but was unsure how.
 She spoke with a stranger who was also attempting to apply for asylum who informed her that she needed to get on the "waiting list."
 She proceeded to the seek access to the asylum process by going to the San Ysidro POE and speaking with two women who gave her a number, "1014," which reflected her place on a waitlist.
-They told Emiliana to come back in six weeks. - 186.
+They told Emiliana to come back in six weeks. - 193.
 Given the dangers in Tijuana, particularly to transgender women, Emiliana could not wait six weeks and instead on October 8, 2018, she sought access to the asylum process by presenting herself at the San Ysidro POE to ask for asylum.
 When she informed a CBP official that she wished to seek asylum in the United States, he responded that she could not because they were "full," and instead ordered her to wait off to the side until a Mexican immigration official could come over.
-No official ever came. - 187.
-Emiliana would like to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understands that she would likely be turned away again.
-Emiliana is fearful of remaining in Tijuana.
-She cannot remain and believes seeking assistance from the Mexican government would be futile. - Plaintiff César Doe number, and only when his number was called could he apply for asylum.
+No official ever came. - 194.
+At the time the First Amended Complaint was filed, Emiliana desired to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the informed CBP officials that he intended to seek asylum in the United States and that he feared return to his home country.
+The CBP officials refused to let him pass or seek asylum.